sooftware/Fairseq-Listen-Attend-Spell/README.md

 |VGG-Transformer|-|5.8|14.1|

 ※ Comparison criterion is WER (Word Error Rate)
-※ VGG-Transformer is the result when I trained the model in fairseq-example
+※ The result of VGC-Transformer was obtained through Speech Recognition Example of fairseq